Doctor Who season 22: Recurring actors

-Anthony Ainley returns in The Mark of the Rani as The Master.

-Kate O'Mara makes her first appearance as the Rani in The Mark of the Rani.
+Ainley returns in The Mark of the Rani as The Master, and O'Mara makes her first appearance as The Rani in The Mark of the Rani.

 Terry Molloy returns to play Davros in Revelation of the Daleks and also played Russell in Attack of the Cybermen.

 Guest stars

 Maurice Colbourne returned as Lytton from the story Resurrection of the Daleks in Attack of the Cybermen.

 David Banks makes his third of four appearances as a Cyber-leader in Attack of the Cybermen.

 Michael Kilgarriff reprises his role of the Cyber-Controller from The Tomb of the Cybermen (1967).

 Serials

 The series moved back to once-weekly Saturday broadcasts.
-All episodes were 45 minutes long, though they also exist in 25-minute versions.
+All episodes were 45 minutes long, though 25-minute edits were produced for foreign markets.
 Although there were now only 13 episodes in the season, the total running time remained approximately the same as in previous seasons since the episodes were almost twice as long.